On this page

 In autumn 2022, we announced an exciting opportunity for MSc students on the Cyber Security course to further enhance their CVs in the current competitive job market.
-This initiative from the Institute of Cyber Security for Society (iCSS) aims to sponsor 5 MSc students towards one EC-Council certification (among the following options):
+This initiative from the Institute of Cyber Security for Society (iCSS) aims to sponsor a number of MSc students towards one EC-Council certification (among the following options):

 - Certified encryption specialist (ECES)

 - Certified threat intelligence analyst (CTIA)

 Eligible students are those enrolled on the MSc in Cyber Security (with or without Industrial Placement) and on the MSc Computer Science (Cyber Security) (with or without Industrial Placement).

 The sponsorship covers costs related to access to all EC-Council training material for the chosen certification (e.g., eBook and iLab) and the corresponding certification exam (one sitting).
 Students successful in the application process are required to complete the training and sit the exam by 15 April 2023, and to share their experience either through a statement or through interview, which may be used in related promotional material.

 Follow the Resources for Students page for information about next year’s opportunity.